kirach/grails-glassfish/README.md

 It may be useful, when you have Glassfish application server in your production environment, and want to test your software during development in production-like environment.

 ## Installation

-Just now, plugin is not available from central Grails plugin repository(but I'm going to publish it there as soon as possible), so there are different ways to install this plugin:
+Just now, there are several ways of getting plugin installed.
+First, the default for any common grails plugin, is the most simple way.
+But if for some reason, it's not your variant, you can chose any other way.

+### Default grails-way
+Like usual Grails plugin, Glassfish plugin is available from Grails Central Plugin Repository.
+And you can install it simply by:

+`grails install-plugin glassfish`

 ### Get ready-to-use plugin
-Most simple way is to get packaged and ready-to-use plugin.
+You can get packaged and ready-to-use plugin.
 First, download it:

 [latest version of plugin](https://dl.dropbox.com/u/8513842/grails-glassfish-0.1.2.zip)